MicrosoftDocs/msteams-docs/msteams-platform/overview-story.md

 ---
 # It starts with an idea

-Learn how apps can help you help your users in Teams environment.
+Learn how apps let you help your users in the Teams environment.

 Take a look at this scenario: